jkennethcarino/privacy-revanced-patches/README.md

     broadcast receivers and services will also be removed.
 * **Disable WebView metrics collection**: Disable the collection of diagnostic data or usage statistics that are uploaded to Google.
-* **Bypass Gboard signature verification**: Bypass the signature verification when the app starts up, allowing you to easily remove internet access or change its package name.
+* **Bypass signature verification**: Bypass the signature verification when the app starts up.
 * **And much more!**

 ## 🚀 Getting started